NirmalaP-RA/GitGuardAI/README.md

 Week 3:	Feedback->	LLM analysis integration and automated PR commenting.
 Week 4:	Control	Internal dashboard for repository rules and history.

-Cognitive Architecture(that integrates real-time GitHub data with LLM reasoning):
-The project is structured into four primary layers:
+---------Cognitive Architecture(that integrates real-time GitHub data with LLM reasoning)---------- The project is structured into four primary layers:

 1. The Interaction Layer (GitHub Integration)